rackerlabs/rackspace-how-to/content/cloud-block-storage/detach-and-delete-cloud-block-storage-volumes.md

 #### Unmount a volume from a Windows server

 **Note:** You cannot unmount and detach the operating system disk (C:).
-See Working with an operating system disk on a Windows server.
+See Working with Boot from Volume (operating system disks).

 1. In the Server Manager, select **File and Storage Services > Disks**.
 2. Under the **Disks** window, right-click the Cloud Block Storage volume.